status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

     INFO [05-29|01:16:14] Imported new chain segment               blocks=1 txs=11  mgas=1.135  elapsed=22.281ms  mgasps=50.943  number=3785444 hash=277bb9…623d8c
     ```

     Geth accepts connections from the localhost interface (`127.0.0.1`), with default authenticated RPC port `8551`.
-This means that your default Web3 provider URL should be: `ws://127.0.0.1:8551`
+This means that your default Web3 provider URL should be: `http://127.0.0.1:8551`

 === "Nethermind"

     See the [Getting started](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/getting-started) guide to set up Nethermind.

-    Make sure to enable the [JSON-RPC](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/running-nethermind-post-merge#jsonrpc-configuration-module) interface over WebSockets, and pass `--JsonRpc.JwtSecretFile=/tmp/jwtsecret` to select a JWT secret file location.
+    Make sure to enable the [JSON-RPC](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/running-nethermind-post-merge#jsonrpc-configuration-module) interface and pass `--JsonRpc.JwtSecretFile=/tmp/jwtsecret` to select a JWT secret file location.

 === "Besu"

     See the [Besu documentation](https://besu.hyperledger.org/en/stable/) for instructions on setting up Besu.

-    Make sure to enable the [JSON-RPC](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/Using-JSON-RPC-API/) WebSocket interface and store the JWT token in `/tmp/jwtsecret`.
+    Make sure to enable the [JSON-RPC](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/Using-JSON-RPC-API/) interface and store the JWT token in `/tmp/jwtsecret`.

 === "Erigon"

     See the [Erigon README](https://github.com/ledgerwatch/erigon#getting-started) for instructions on setting up Erigon.

-    Make sure to enable the [JSON-RPC](https://github.com/ledgerwatch/erigon#beacon-chain-consensus-layer) WebSocket interface and use `--authrpc.jwtsecret=/tmp/jwtsecret` to set a path to the JWT token file.
+    Make sure to enable the [JSON-RPC](https://github.com/ledgerwatch/erigon#beacon-chain-consensus-layer) interface and use `--authrpc.jwtsecret=/tmp/jwtsecret` to set a path to the JWT token file.

 ### 2. Leave the execution client running